 Incident response intelligence and malware intelligence are not coined terms I have seen or heard but given how successful several firms were at building intelligence teams around these concepts, they seem like viable terms.
 IR intelligence surfaced as incident response firms, like Mandiant, who help companies overcome a breach, emerged and over time were able to study adversary motivations, movements, and actions across customers and industries.
 This exposure to adversaries allowed them to become a speaking authority on adversary TTPs.

 Malware intelligence was created in a similar vein.
 As companies like FireEye and VirusTotal offered malware sandbox services, they started to see a huge uptick of malware samples which in turn allowed them to start tracking adversary groups and/or malware families through unique malware signatures.
 Over time this offered interesting characteristics – who was sophisticated, how often would the adversary reuse infrastructure, which anti-virus companies had the best detection rate and which adversary was attacking which industries.

 Most intelligence providers specialize in a specific type of intelligence collection but quickly begin to bleed into the other intelligence efforts.
 As a result, intel providers collect a ton of data from a number of internal and external sources to cater to their own internal analysis workflows in order to capture those unique insights.
-However, very seldomly does that provider make their internal platform available to external customers.
-So, does the intelligence provider have a TIP?
+However, very seldom does that provider make their internal platform available to external customers.
+So, does the intelligence provider have a threat intelligence platform?
 No they have an internal intelligence repository to suit their own internal needs but not that of a customer who needs to manipulate that data in order to make use of it.

 Threat Intelligence Platforms